Albert Parsons: Family

 His wife, Lucy Parsons, was noteworthy in her own right.
 She was a feminist, journalist, and labor leader, and one of the founders of the Industrial Workers of the World.

 Legacy

 A historical marker dedicated to Albert and Lucy Parsons was erected in 1997 by the City of Chicago at the location of their home, 1908 North Mohawk Street, in the Old Town neighborhood.

+A feature film about Albert and Lucy Parsons and the Haymarket Affair is in development and has an award winning director attached.